armanunix/Fairness-testing/README.md

 To run the RQ2 experiments, sensitive_index argument should be one index per each run.
-DICE is able to handle more than one protected attributes, but to be consistent with our baselines we set one sensitive feature per each experiment.
+DICE is able to handle more than one protected attribute, but to be consistent with our baselines we set one sensitive feature per each experiment.
 You can try a simple example on census dataset and sex feature - sensitive_index=9.
 Note that for RQ2 results, the argument -RQ must be set to -RQ=2.
 ```
 python3 DICE_Search.py -dataset=census -sensitive_index=9 -timeout=300 -RQ=2
 ```